Hunterhusker/Llanfair/README.md

 # Llanfair

-**This project is not maintained anymore.
-I have not speedrun anything in over a year, and while I once thought I might come back to it again, that is highly unlikely to be the case anymore.**
+**"This project is not maintained anymore.
+I have not speedrun anything in over a year, and while I once thought I might come back to it again, that is highly unlikely to be the case anymore." - The old dev**

+That is why I have forked this, and I intend to try and get it working for java 17, and attempt to work on this as a side project in my spare time.
+I'm just starting out, but perhaps saving this project will help me learn more about maintaining old code, and working with an existing code base.

 ---
+*(just a note, pretty sure all of these links are dead, one took me to a watch shop??)*

 [From the homepage](http://jenmaarai.com/llanfair/en/):